How are stocks taxed in Canada?

 Income typeHow it worksAmount taxableExample

-InterestYou’ll usually make interest on investments such as government or corporate bonds.Any interest you make on investments is 100% taxable.If you make $1,000 in interest on your investment and your marginal tax rate is 30%, you’ll pay $300 in taxes on the interest you earn.
+InterestYou’ll earn on investments such as savings accounts, government or corporate bonds, GICs, mutual funds and ETFs.Any interest you make on investments is 100% taxable.If you make $1,000 in interest on your investment and your marginal tax rate is 30%, you’ll pay $300 in taxes on the interest you earn.

-Factor 2: How taxes work by investor type
+Factor 2: How stocks are taxed by investor type

-The type of investor you are will influence the taxes on stocks in Canada you have to pay for different types of investment income.
+The type of investor you are will influence how you are taxed.

 • Investor.
-A traditional investor looks to make money on the stock market by making long-term investments.
-The CRA offers a 50% reduction on capital gains and other tax benefits for traditional investors to help offset the taxes they need to pay.
+Most people who buy stocks are classed as investors who aim to make money on the stock market by making long-term investments.
+The CRA offers a 50% reduction on capital gains and other tax benefits for traditional investors to help reduce the taxes they need to pay.

-Factor 3: How taxes work by tax bracket
+Factor 3: How stocks are taxed by tax bracket

 You’ll pay a higher amount of tax as your gross income increases.
 This means if you claim investment income and you’re already at the highest tax bracket, you’ll pay more taxes on stocks in Canada than someone with the same investment income at a lower tax bracket.